5418 W Belmont Ave • 773-628-7874 • Ward30@cityofchicago.org

 Know Your Rights Everyone is protected by fundamental rights under the U.S. Constitution and civil rights laws regardless of status.
 Learn more here about your rights, how to assert them, and what steps to take if they are violated.
 Please feel free to share resources with individuals who you think can benefit.
 City of Chicago - Office of Immigrant, Migrant, and Refugee – Know Your Rights and Resources Illinois Immigration Information Hub for KYR information, legal support services, FAQs, and more What to do if ICE detains you (Spanish Video) Undocumented Student Services

-- 30th Ward | 30th Ward Alderwoman Ruth Cruz
+- Accessibility Statement | 30th Ward Alderwoman Ruth Cruz

-- Business Resources | 30th Ward Alderwoman Ruth Cruz
+- Community Organizations | 30th Ward Alderwoman Ruth Cruz

-- Maps | 30th Ward Alderwoman Ruth Cruz
+- Parks | 30th Ward Alderwoman Ruth Cruz

 - Policy | 30th Ward Alderwoman Ruth Cruz